How to buy a house in Bangkok: essential steps to follow as a foreign buyer

 Step 1: Choose the right type of property to buy a house in Bangkok

 Buying a house in Bangkok requires finding a legal solution that complies with local laws.
-Despite the complexity of Thai legislation, there are three main ways for a foreigner to obtain real or personal rights to real estate in accordance with the current laws: long-term leases, co-ownership acquisitions, and construction on leased land.
+Despite the complexity of Thai legislation, foreigners can obtain real or personal rights to real estate under current laws in three main ways: long-term leases, co-ownership acquisitions, and construction on leased land.

 The 30-year leasehold agreement

-While Thai law prohibits foreigners from owning land, there are several options if you plan to buy a house in Bangkok.
-One popular method is leasing land for up to 30 years, as allowed under the Thai Civil and Commercial Code.
-The lease must be executed in writing and registered at the local Land Office to be enforceable against third parties.
-During the lease term, the foreign lessee has the exclusive right to occupy and use the land as a residence.
+While Thai law prohibits foreigners from owning land, investors have several options when buying a house in Bangkok.
+One popular method involves leasing land for up to 30 years, as the Thai Civil and Commercial Code allows.
+The lessee must execute the lease in writing and register it at the local Land Office to enforce it against third parties.
+During the lease term, the foreign lessee retains the exclusive right to occupy and use the land as a residence.

-Payment plans for financing the lease may be arranged on a lump sum or installment basis.
-Additionally, the contract may grant rights to transfer or sublease, provided such provisions are explicitly stated.
+Investors can arrange payment plans for the lease on a lump-sum or installment basis.
+Additionally, the contract may grant rights to transfer or sublease, provided it explicitly includes these provisions.

 Acquiring a condominium unit in full ownership